 95% achieve a distinction or merit in their end-point assessment and a First or 2:1 classification in their degree

-Speaking about what the achievement has meant for her career, Alice Pool, former Degree Apprentice and Acting Deputy Head at St Mary’s Catholic Voluntary Academy said: “I was hoping that the Degree Apprenticeship would support me in gaining a role on the senior leadership team within school.
-A year in to the programme I applied for the job as Acting Deputy Head and secured the position.
-I have now been doing this role for 14 months.
-The experience has been challenging at times but it has been worthwhile and rewarding.”
+“I was hoping that the Degree Apprenticeship would support me in gaining a role on my employer’s senior leadership team.
+A year in to the programme I applied for the job as Acting Deputy Head and secured the position, which I could not have done without the help of my studies.”

 The group of high-achieving apprentices came together with University staff and their employers for a celebration event on Thursday, January 23, at Manchester Metropolitan’s Business School.

 The event included speeches and presentations from the University’s Vice-Chancellor, Professor Malcolm Press and Steve Heappey, Director of Partner Engagement at CMI.

 Liz Gorb, Director of Apprenticeships at Manchester Metropolitan University, said: “We are absolutely thrilled with the results from our first three cohorts.
 Undertaking a Degree Apprenticeship can be a difficult and challenging experience and the participants have demonstrated their professionalism and resilience producing an amazing set of results.
 It has been an absolute pleasure to work with the apprentices and they are a credit to their organisations.”

 As part of their final year of studies, the degree apprentices were required to work on a live business project that would directly impact their place of work.

 Projects ranged from the creation of a new refurbishment protocol for libraries, to wellbeing programmes for staff and innovative pilot projects to improve efficiency and make vital cost savings in the NHS.